Move over millennials, there’s a new generation in town.

 - Underline growth opportunities.
 A future-focused group, Gen Z desires an organization that offers a clear career advancement path, as well as mentorship opportunities.

 - Be authentic.
+Always.
 This is not a one-size-fits-all generation.
 Tailor your messaging to appeal directly to them and underscore the authenticity and transparency of your organization.
 Thought leadership blog posts and articles hold a lot of clout with Gen Z.

 - Go where they are.
 Be present on social platforms such as Instagram, YouTube and SnapChat to connect with this generation.